The Library, College Square, Bristol BS1 5TS

 Who can I talk to at CPS about any concerns I have about my child’s learning needs?

 If you have concerns about your child’s progress, you can initially speak to your child’s class teacher.
-If you are concerned about how these needs are being managed and your child is still not making progress, you can speak to Mrs Yarnold, the school’s head teacher who currently has responsibility for SEND.
+If you are concerned about how these needs are being managed and your child is still not making progress, you can speak to Mr Gary Scott-Mullen, the school's SENCO.
 If you still require further support, you can contact the school governor with responsibility for Special Educational Needs and Disability (SEND).

 Dr Will Shield (SEND Governor): firstname.lastname@example.org